Skip to content

 • Individual landlords can no longer deduct mortgage interest as an expense.

-• Instead, you receive a 20% tax credit on interest payments — costing higher-rate taxpayers significantly more.
+• Instead you get a 20% tax credit on the interest, which leaves higher-rate taxpayers paying noticeably more.

 Stamp Duty Surcharge